-The first cluster consists of two types of studies.
-The first involves quantitative psychological studies using techniques such as interviews, behavior observations, and self-report questionnaires, most often the Parental Acceptance-Rejection Questionnaire (PARQ) (Rohner, 2005b), the Parental Acceptance-Rejection/Control Questionnaire (PARQ/Control) (Rohner, 2005c), and the Personality Assessment Questionnaire (PAQ) (Rohner & Khaleque, 2005b).
-All these along with many other self-report questionnaires were developed to help researchers and practitioners study issues of interpersonal acceptance-rejection.
-All such self-report questionnaires are listed in the Appendix to this article, and all are available from www.rohnerresearchpublications.com.
-Others are currently under development, and will become available online after their reliability and validity have been assessed.
+This cluster consists of two types of studies.
+The first involves quantitative psychological studies using techniques such as interviews, behavior observations, and self-report questionnaires, most often the Parental Acceptance-Rejection Questionnaire (PARQ; Rohner, 2005b), and the Personality Assessment Questionnaire (PAQ; Rohner & Khaleque, 2005b).
+These two questionnaires-along with 53 others, many of which are available in approximately 64 languages or dialects worldwide)-were developed to help researchers and practitioners study issues of interpersonal acceptance-rejection.
+Other such measures are currently under development, and will become available online after their reliability and validity have been empirically assessed.

 Extensive information about the reliability and validity of many of these measures and others for use internationally and among American ethnic groups is already available in the Handbook for the Study of Parental Acceptance and Rejection (Rohner & Khaleque, 2005a), and elsewhere (e.g., Gomez & Rohner, 2011, Martorell & Carrasco, 2014; and Senese et al, 2015).
-References to over 4,300 quantitative psychological studies using these and related measures may be found in Rohner (2015).
-There, interested students and researchers may do keyword searches to locate articles and books dealing with specific topics of special interest to them.
+References to approximately 6,000 quantitative psychological studies using these and related measures may be found in Rohner (2019).
+There, interested students, researchers, and practitioners may do keyword searches to locate authors, articles, and books dealing with specific acceptance-rejection topics of special interest to them.